 Are there any exemptions from the excise?

 There are a number of exemptions to the excise.
-For more information on these exemptions, see Working Draft TIR 19-XX: Changes to the Room Occupancy Excise in An Act Regulating and Insuring Short-Term Rentals.
-Please note: An updated version of this TIR is coming soon.
+For more information on these exemptions, see TIR 19-3: Changes to the Room Occupancy Excise in An Act Regulating and Insuring Short-Term Rentals.

 How do I register as an intermediary or operator’s agent?

 An intermediary or operator’s agent must register with DOR using MassTaxConnect.
 The registration process is under development and will open on July 1, 2019.
-DOR is currently working on making changes to the registration process due to the new law.
-Check this page for more information in the near future.
+Click on the video tutorials at the bottom of this page for a preview of the new process.

 I am an intermediary or operator’s agent.
 Do I have to register under each operator’s name?